DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 - **Calculated Metrics & Measures**: Developed **Income-to-Rent Gap** and **MOE ratios** to quantify uncertainty.
 - **Insight Communication**: Designed visuals and KPIs that clearly convey housing cost burdens.

-### Process
-- Verify data for any missing data and anomalies, and transform data in Power BI
-- Made sure that the data is consistent with respect to the data type, data format, and values used
-- Created charts according to the KPIs.

 ## ACS Insights

 - The state that has the highest Rent to Income percentage is Florida, which is around 28%